Khalid-Tarazi/Research-Assistant-Extension/README.md

 # Research-Assistant-Extension
 A powerful Chrome extension that leverages Google Gemini AI API to provide intelligent text summarization and research assistance directly in your browser.
+It will support my ongoing research on using AI tools to summarize educational materials (papers and books).

 # Research Assistant Chrome Extension